direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/instances/{instance}/vars
 ```

-Gets a list of variables in a instance
+Gets a list of variables in a instance.

 #### Parameters